tractorjuice/wardley_book_chat/README.md

 ### API Keys
 The application uses the OpenAI API.
 You will need to obtain an API key from OpenAI and set it in the Streamlit secrets manager.

-### Data Store
+### Data Management

-The application uses a local datastore located in the data_store directory.
-It needs the index.faiss and index.pkl files to be present in this directory.
-If they are missing, you will get an error message.
+The application harnesses a local data store situated in the `data_store` directory.
+Both `index.faiss` and `index.pkl` files are mandatory; otherwise, the application will return an error.

 ## Using the Application
 Once the application is running, you can use the input box labeled "Question for the book?" to ask your question.
 After entering your question, the application will generate an answer and display it on the screen.

-## Developer Info
+## About the Developer

-This application is developed by Mark Craddock.
-You can follow him on Twitter at https://twitter.com/mcraddock.
+Mark Craddock is the brain behind this application.
+Connect with him and stay updated on [Twitter](https://twitter.com/mcraddock).

 ## Version Info
 The current version of this application is 0.1.4.

 ## Disclaimer

-This application is not optimized and may run out of OpenAI credits.
-Also, Wardley Mapping is provided courtesy of Simon Wardley and is licensed under Creative Commons Attribution Share-Alike.
+This application, while feature-rich, may exhaust OpenAI credits.
+Wardley Mapping content is a gracious provision by Simon Wardley and holds a Creative Commons Attribution Share-Alike license.
+Always adhere to OpenAI's use-case guidelines and employ this application responsibly.

 Please use responsibly and in accordance with OpenAI's use-case policy.

 ## License

 This project is licensed under Creative Commons Attribution Share-Alike.